opnsense/docs/source/manual/how-tos/bind.rst

 :Listen Port:
     Set the port the daemon should listen on.
 Per default the port is 53530 to not interfere with existing Unbound/dnsmasq setups.
 If you want to switch to BIND only, make sure to stop Unbound and dnsmasq.
+Maybe you want to stick with Unbound as your primary DNS and only use BIND for blacklisting, you can set in **Services->Unbound DNS->General->Custom Options**

+    do-not-query-localhost: no
+    forward-zone:
+    name: „.“
+    forward-addr: 127.0.0.1@53530

 :DNS Forwarders:
     A list of IP addresses BIND will forward unknown dns request to.
 If empty BIND tries to resolve directly via the root servers.